-The legislation is new but the data management requirements aren’t!
+The legislation is new, but the data management requirements aren’t

-The companies that have earned the most trust from their customers are the ones that already follow these newly mandated practices and manage their customer data the best.
+The companies that have earned the most trust from their customers are the ones that already follow this and these newly mandated practices.
+These are the ones that manage their customer data the best.
 Poor practice eventually comes to light and some huge companies have recently learned how difficult it can be to rebuild trust after sloppy data practices are highlighted.
 Poor customer data management brings high monetary and reputational costs – especially after the new legislation came into effect.

-System features relevant to GDPR
+What system features are relevant to GDPR?